PatrycjaMicle/PatrycjaMicle/README.md

 - 👋 Hi, I’m @PatrycjaMicle - **Programming of Business Applications student**
 - 👀 I’m interested in exchange of interesting exercises to practice and improve my skills
-- 🌱 I’m currently learning C++,JavaScript
-- 🌱 Next -> C# , MySQL, .NET
+- 🌱 Currently C#, Java, TypeScript, .NET, Angular, SpringBoot

 <!---
 PatrycjaMicle/PatrycjaMicle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.